 The Georgia Composite Board describes supervision as such: “Supervision means the clinical review, for the purpose of training or teaching, by a supervisor of a Professional Counselor’s interaction with their clients.
 The purpose of supervision is to promote the development of the practitioner’s clinical skills.”

-Candidates for Master’s level licenses (LCSW, LMFT, and LPC) must obtain at least half of their supervision hours from a clinician with the same license that they are pursuing.
+Candidates for Master’s level licenses (LCSW, LMFT, and LPC) must obtain a certain amount of supervision hours from a clinician with the same license that they are pursuing.
 It is important to be aware of what the licensing board requires!

 Requirements to begin supervision: